-a) Redemption at Maturity
+a) Redemption

-The Bonds have a fixed duration of four years.
-The Issuer undertakes to repay the principal amount of the Bonds at par, without further notice on 6 September 2027 (the Maturity Date).
+The Bonds have a fixed duration of four years with the option to exit annually.
+The Issuer undertakes to repay the principal amount of the Bonds at par, without further notice on 28 March 2027 (the Maturity Date).
+Interest is compounded annually and can be withdrawn either annually or at the end of the maturity period.